Where to Go Ice Skating in Banff and Canmore

 It’s best to watch some Youtube videos and read up on ice safety.
 It’s essential to know how to rescue yourself if you fall in.
 You may even feel more comfortable wearing a PFD while ice skating in Canmore and Banff.

-We’d advise airing on the side of caution.
-Don’t take off exploring any lake you can find if it’s your first time.
-There are plenty of local resources and maintained rinks that ensure everyone is safer skating in Banff.
+We’d advise erring on the side of caution.
+If this is your first time skating in Banff, don’t take off exploring any lake you can find.
+There are plenty of local resources and maintained rinks that ensure everyone is safer.

-It’s best not to skate alone unless you’re on a maintained rink unless you are an experienced ice skating enthusiast, but even then, we recommend using the buddy system.
+It’s best not to skate alone unless you’re on a maintained rink and are an experienced ice skating enthusiast, but even then, we recommend using the buddy system.

 Are These Frozen Lakes Monitored?